 Elections & Referenda

-Information regarding all upcoming and ongoing elections throughout the year can be found by visiting our Upcoming Elections page under Get Involved.
+The UTSU’s Spring 2021 Elections are currently underway.
+Please visit our Upcoming Elections page under Get Involved to learn more.
 During COVID-19, all election activities will be held entirely online.
 Please stay tuned to this page, the UTSU’s social media and newsletters for timely updates year-round.

 How Our Elections Work